TheOdinProject/curriculum/nodeJS/express/routing.md

 #### Query parameters

 Query parameters are a unique and optional part of a URL that appear at the end.
-A `?` denotes the start of the query parameters, with each query being a key-value pair with the format `key=value`, and each query separated by an `&`.
+A `?` denotes the start of the query parameters, with each query being a key-value pair with the format `key=value`, and the queries separated by an `&`.
 They are special as they are not actually considered part of the path itself, but are essentially more like arguments we can pass in to a given path.

 For example, `/odin/messages?sort=date&direction=ascending` will still match the route with the `/:username/messages` path, but we can access the `sort=date` and `direction=ascending` key-value pairs inside the middleware chain.